 computational fluid dynamics, human aspiration efficiency, sampler efficiency, secondary aspiration

 viii, 192 pages

 Includes bibliographical references (pages 187-192).

 Copyright 2013 Kimberly R. Anderson

 Anderson, Kimberly Rose.
 "Quantifying Uncertainty in Low Velocity Human Aspiration Studies: Effect of Secondary Aspiration and Thin-walled Reference Sampling in Low Velocity Conditions."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.